Suicide Prevention

 What is Depression?

-Depression is a recognizable and treatable illness.
-Treating depression helps people lead happier, healthier lives.
-It can also save lives.
-Depression is a medical illness of the brain that affects moods, thoughts, feelings, behavior and physical health.
-Unlike the blues, depression lasts longer than a couple weeks and won’t go away with positive thinking or determination.
-Depression needs treatment.
-Treating depression is the most effective way to prevent suicide.
+Depression is a medical illness of the brain that affects mood, thoughts, feelings, behavior, and physical health.
+Unlike the blues, depression lasts longer than a couple of weeks and does not go away with positive thinking or determination.
+Depression requires treatment.